ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 # Publishing Checklist

-> When deciding whether to publish a game, the question is not *is this game finished* but *is this game ready to be tested by the supportive strangers of the Core Creator community?*
+> When deciding whether to publish a game, the question is not *is this game finished* but *is this game ready to be tested by the supportive members of the Core Creator community?*

-If you are ready to jump in and [publish your game](publishing.md) right away, these are the minium questions you should consider.
+If you are ready to jump in and [publish your game](publishing.md) right away, these are the minimum questions you should consider.

 1. Will players understand how to play and what the goals are?
 2. Does the game have an ending, and will players have a reason to play again?